alexandr-g/alex-blog/content/posts/2019-11-22/index.md

 ## Failures

 Keep in mind that Yarn v2 is in a kind of "beta" state so failures and bugs are likely to occur.
-I myself experience and errors when using Yarn v2 while installing private npm packages from the GitHub Package Registry.
+I myself experience errors when using **Yarn v2** while installing private npm packages from the GitHub Package Registry.

 ## How successful install with Yarn 2 looks like